Neighbourhoods

 Harringay, London

 Finsbury Park might not be an obvious choice of where to spend a Sunday afternoon but this park offers more than just grass.
-There’s a brand new free-to-use outdoor gym that’ll through your paces with 20 exercise stations, and an abandoned railway line.
+There’s a free-to-use outdoor gym that’ll put you through your paces with 20 exercise stations – plus, there’s an abandoned railway line too.
 Once you’re done exploring, find a spot and open up that picnic.

 YARD SALE PIZZA